“Der Reich-Ranicki des jazz” Die Welt

 In June 2005, he was invited to give a three day Masterclass on Jazz Writing to over thirty Italian journalists and university students at the Terni Jazz Festival in Umbria, Italy.

-In November 2005, Stuart Nicholson was invited by the committee of the celebrated Oslo Jazz Festival to give a two hour presentation on future trends in jazz to aid in their strategic planning.
+In November 2005, Stuart Nicholson was invited by the committee of the celebrated Oslo Jazz Festival to give a two hour presentation on future trends in jazz to aid in their strategic planning which included the effects of the globalisation/glocalisation of jazz.

-In April 2006, Stuart Nicholson’s lecture on Globalization was a part of the festival programme at the inaugural Jazzahead! convention at Bremen.
+In April 2006, Stuart Nicholson’s talk on the globalization/glocalisation of jazz was a part of the festival programme at the inaugural Jazzahead! convention at Bremen.

 In April 2007 Stuart Nicholson received the Jazz Journalist of the Year award in the prestigious United Kingdom Parliamentary Jazz Awards.